Emma S. Manning

 Computational Linguist

-Before that, I got a PhD in Computational Linguistics at Georgetown University (graduated December 2021).
+I got a PhD in Computational Linguistics at Georgetown University in 2021.
 Nathan Schneider was my advisor, and I was a member of NERT and GUCL.

 referring to me